-Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, 5th Edition, (EPA 821/R/02/012), October 2002, as per 40 CFR 136.3(a) TABLE 1A-LIST OF APPROVED BIOLOGICAL METHODS, and the Region VIII EPA NPDES Acute Test Conditions - Static Renewal Whole Effluent Toxicity Test.
-The permittee shall conduct the 48-hour static replacement toxicity test using Ceriodaphnia dubia and the acute 96-hour static replacement toxicity test using Pimephales promelas (fathead minnow).
-A CO2 atmosphere may be used (in conjunction with an unmodified test) in order to account for artificial pH drift, as previously demonstrated to and authorized by the Director.
+The static renewal acute toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, 5th Edition, (EPA 821/R/02/012), October 2002, as per 40 CFR 136.3(a) TABLE 1A-LIST OF APPROVED BIOLOGICAL METHODS.
+The permittee shall conduct the 48-hour static renewal toxicity test using Ceriodaphnia dubia and the acute 96-hour static renewal toxicity test using Pimephales promelas (fathead minnow).

-Acute toxicity occurs when 50 percent or more mortality is observed for either species at any effluent concentration (lethal concentration or $LC{50}$ ).
+Acute toxicity occurs when 50 percent or more mortality is observed for either species at any effluent concentration (lethal concentration or LC{50}).
 Mortality in the control must simultaneously be 10 percent or less for the results to be considered valid.
 If more than 10 percent control mortality occurs, the test shall be repeated until satisfactory control mortality is achieved.